Saviz-Mohammadi/Blog/blog/content/posts/Git/Git version control system part 01 - Hello Git.md

 Whether you're a web developer, app developer, or any individual working with code and file modifications, Git proves to be an invaluable asset.
 Its robust functionality, high performance, stringent security measures, and adaptable nature make it indispensable for both teams and solo developers alike.
 As you might have inferred from our discussion on Version Control Systems, Git falls under the category of Distributed Version Control System (DVCS), offering users the comprehensive features characteristic of this system.

 Beyond its role as a DVCS, Git plays a crucial part in the landscape of distributed version-control DevOps tools.
 In this article, we'll delve into Git, exploring its features and functionalities.
 However, before diving into Git specifics, let's establish a basic understanding of Version Control Systems (VCS).
 Git originated from the ingenious mind of Linus Torvalds, the mastermind behind the Linux operating system kernel.
 Initially conceived to tackle the intricate task of managing and monitoring changes within the Linux codebase, which involved contributions from a global community of developers.

+git is also free and open source.

+Having a distributed architecture, Git is an example of a DVCS (hence Distributed Version Control System).
+Rather than have only one single place for the full version history of the software as is common in once-popular version control systems like CVS or Subversion (also known as SVN), in Git, every developer's working copy of the code is also a repository that can contain the full history of all changes.

+git is local, For example, say a developer, Alice, makes changes to source code, adding a feature for the upcoming 2.0 release, then commits those changes with descriptive messages.
+She then works on a second feature and commits those changes too.
+Naturally these are stored as separate pieces of work in the version history.
+Alice then switches to the version 1.3 branch of the same software to fix a bug that affects only that older version.
+The purpose of this is to enable Alice's team to ship a bug fix release, version 1.3.1, before version 2.0 is ready.
+Alice can then return to the 2.0 branch to continue working on new features for 2.0 and all of this can occur without any network access and is therefore fast and reliable.
+She could even do it on an airplane.
+When she is ready to send all of the individually committed changes to the remote repository, Alice can "push" them in one command.

+The raw performance characteristics of Git are very strong when compared to many alternatives.
+Committing new changes, branching, merging and comparing past versions are all optimized for performance.
+The algorithms implemented inside Git take advantage of deep knowledge about common attributes of real source code file trees, how they are usually modified over time and what the access patterns are.

 ##### What is github?